paulfioravanti/presentations/the_curious_incident_of_the_shadow_in_the_run_time/the_curious_incident_of_the_shadow_in_the_run_time.md

 ```

 ^
 Ruby says "`name`" is a method!
-That gels with what we would expect.
+That gels with what we would expect, since we have not reached the assignment statement.
 So what about Pry...?

 ---
 [.background-color: #F0F0F0]